damianodallapiccola/assignment-3-802020/reports/Assignment-3-Design.md

  * total_distance (int): total distance traveled by the driver
  * total_amount (float): total amount charged to all the clients

-ii) batch analytics: every 24 hours the system returns a statistic about the most profitable zones, the most profitable hours, the most profitable days, ...
+ii) batch analytics: every 24 hours the system returns useful statistics such as the most profitable zones, the most profitable hours or the most profitable days.

 These anaysis could help to reorganize the distribution of drivers in the city and also the quantity needed during the different hours and days.

-It's also possible to train, once a week or month, a machine learning model on the data to make some predictions (I will explain later all the tecnologies used for the implementation).
+It's also possible to train, once a week or month, a machine learning model on the data to make some predictions (For example using Spark with MLlib).

-**2)** Customers will send data through message brokers/messaging systems which become data stream sources.
-Discuss and explain the following aspects for the streaming analytics: (i) should the analytics handle keyed or non-keyed data streams for the customer data, and (ii) which types of delivery guarantees should be suitable.
+**2) Customers will send data through message brokers/messaging systems which become data stream sources.
+Discuss and explain the following aspects for the streaming analytics: (i) should the analytics handle keyed or non-keyed data streams for the customer data, and (ii) which types of delivery guarantees should be suitable.**

   i) the analytics will handle keyed data streams (keyed by the zone of the pickup, **PULocationID**), allowing also a parallel analysis of the data, since the processing of each data related to a different **PULocationID** is indipendent.

-  ii) I will implement at-most-once delivery guarantee because in our case we can accept data losses and we will have also better performances (less resource usage for handle duplicated messagges).
-Exactly-once delivery guarantee is of course suitable but, since is not strictly necessary, I decided to not implement it to reduce the complexity  and the resources needed.
+  ii) I will implement at-most-once delivery guarantee because in our case we can accept data losses and we will have also better performances (less resource usage for handle duplicated messages).
+Exactly-once delivery guarantee is of course suitable but, since is not strictly necessary, I decided to not implement it to reduce the complexity  and the resources needed.**

-**3)** Given streaming data from the customer (selected before).
+**3) Given streaming data from the customer (selected before).
 Explain the following issues:(i) which types of time should be associated with stream sources for the analytics and be considered in stream processing (if the data sources have no timestamps associated with events, then what would be your solution), and (ii) which types of windows should be developed for the analytics (if no window, then why).
-Explain these aspects and give examples.
+Explain these aspects and give examples.**

   The dataset chosen has a field called **tpep_pickup_datetime** that represent the timestamp expressed in number of seconds elapsed from 1/1/1970.
 Since I am going to use a tumbling window of one hour to analyze the streaming, the timestamp is going to be used as the main time for the analysis (the stream is going to be based on the event-time, not on the processing-time).